epic-gateway/dev-test-environment/README.md

 This project provides scripts to install and use Vagrant to create representative Customer Environments.

 # Environment Notes
-The ACNDEV environment disables IPv6 currently.
-May be updated in the future.

 ## If your running it on a host at Hurricane